WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh 4000 Lincoln Wooden Clear Wall Greenhouse with Opening Roof Vent

+Metal greenhouses are lightweight, maintenance-free, and built to last.
 Designed with an aluminium frame, expect a solid construction base.
-This ensures the garden structure is more load-bearing than its wooden counterpart.
-In short, it offers superior protection to plants.
+This ensures the structure is more load-bearing than its wooden counterparts.

 BillyOh Harvester Walk-In Aluminium Polycarbonate Greenhouse